Portneuf Resource Council

 Clean & Renewable Energy

 At PRC we are working with institutions and businesses to find local solutions to rising electricity costs, pollution, and transmission line crowding.
 In the long term, we would like to change the current energy mix in Idaho.
-About half of all the electricity used in Idaho comes from coal fired power plants in Washington, Nevada, Oregon and Montana.
+About half of all the electricity used in Idaho comes from coal-fired power plants in Washington, Nevada, Oregon and Montana.
 That electricity could be made right here at home from the sun and wind, as renewable energy prices continue to drop.
 The funds that previously left the state would stay here and grow Idaho’s economy.
 In addition, local investment in renewable energy, on a large scale, would relieve Pocatello’s over burdened transmission lines, allowing new business prospects to settle here.

 Currently PRC is focused on our municipal energy efficiency and conservation efforts as well as investigating bringing less expensive solar hot water and photo-voltaics to our local home owners.
+Solarize Pocatello is a project that is helping people in the area with low cost solar energy options.

 2017 PRC officers: